litchipi/litchipi.github.io/_posts/2021-09-13-container-in-rust-part1.md

 notions of the Rust langage to [The Book][rust-the-book] to allow anyone to read an unknown / forgotten subject if needed.

+It is mainly a way for me to learn about Linux security measures, virtualization features, how containerisation works, and the abilitiy to translate a program written with C paradygms with Rust, interacting with the Linux kernel.
+Fortunately for me, there's a lot of documentation out there, videos, articles, [the tutorial in which this series of post is based][linux-containers-tutorial], etc ...

+**Keep in mind that I am learning while creating this project, I may make mistakes and in case of doubts, please check the differents souces I give or the Internet to double check what I say**.

+I advice any reader to just go back and forth with the [original tutorial][linux-containers-tutorial] to get precisions, an other explanation, and a bunch of links to the outer world (check the footnotes).

 [docker-website-whatisdocker]: https://www.docker.com/resources/what-container
 [linux-containers-tutorial]: https://blog.lizzie.io/linux-containers-in-500-loc.html
 [understand-docker-container-escape]: https://blog.trailofbits.com/2019/07/19/understanding-docker-container-escapes/